Producer Responsibilities Obligations.

-With the deadline for registration looming, it is important to ensure that you are compliant if the law requires.
+The deadline for registration is April.
+As such, it is important to ensure that you are compliant if the law requires.

-This guide provides a full explanation of what the regulations are, how to check if you are affected, and what you should do if you are.
+This guide provides a full explanation of what the regulations are.
+Plus, it also shows how to check if it affects you, and what to do if you are.

 You can also download a quick reference guide as PDF below.

 What are the Packaging Waste Regulations?